from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a char *, pointing to a zero terminated string holding the list of ciphers to use for the SSL connection.
-The list must be syntactically correct, it consists of one or more cipher strings separated by colons.
-Commas or spaces are also acceptable separators but colons are normally used, !, - and + can be used as operators.
+Pass a char pointer, pointing to a null-terminated string holding the list of cipher suites to use for the TLS 1.2 (1.1, 1.0) connection.
+The list must be syntactically correct, it consists of one or more cipher suite strings separated by colons.

 The application does not have to keep the string around after setting this option.